cinode/archive-doc/components/node.rst

 implementation on the other hand provides a known established accessnig protocol that allows standard web-based applications to be rundirectly from the Cinode itself.

+Proposed local access interface
+*******************************

+Te Cinode client can expose it's information related to a particular used in a form of web proxy.
+The same approach has been used in
+TOR networks prpving to be secure enough.
+There are follo advantages of such approach:

+- We can easily provide a local access to files throuh a HTTP protocol
+- We can controll domain names and use it to secure locally running applications using standard cross-domain policy protection
+- We can block any traffic to web sites outside
+  Cinode world or allow only certain hosts to be accessible from particular Cinode-hosted application.
+- The cinode network may also be used by any other desktop aplication since we're using standard proxy protocol.
+  For those applications thouh we can not easily use cross-domain protection.

+The disadvantages of tjis approach are:
+  - The used have to fully swit h to the Cinode network after setting up the proxy so that the access to standa web sites is more complicated
+  - The implementation of a http proxy may be a bit more complicated
+  - It does protect wellclients implementing cross-domain protection,  desktop apps may stilaccess all host names.

+The most secure way to access Cinode would be throuh a web browser plugin or direct browser's built-in functionaliy.
+Due to complexity of such implementation, this mplementation may be postponed after other access methods are already working and the Cinode starts gaining more traction.